 - Take breaks.
 Even if it isn’t possible to avoid a stressful situation entirely, you can give yourself at least 15 minutes to breathe, talk with a friend, or enjoy a cup of tea or coffee.
 Allowing yourself some time to collect yourself can help you face a challenge with more positivity.

 - Make time for exercise.
 Taking 15 or 20 minutes every day for activity that gets your heart rate up can help reduce stress and improve your mood.
 Walking or biking to work instead of driving can help you avoid rush-hour traffic and start your day with increased energy.

 - Practice self-care.
 It’s important to take care of yourself, especially when you’re stressed.
 Self-care can include eating nutritious foods, being active, and getting enough sleep, as well as taking time to enjoy hobbies, be alone, and relax.

 - Learn new relaxation techniques.
-Meditation, breath work, yoga, and other similar activities can lower your heart rate and blood pressure, reducing stress hormones and helping you feel calmer.
+Meditation, breathwork, yoga, and other similar activities can lower your heart rate and blood pressure, reducing stress hormones and helping you feel calmer.

-- Talk to a therapist.
+- Talk with a therapist.
 If it’s hard to deal with stress on your own, a trained mental health professional can help you identify sources of stress and support you in learning how to deal with them.

 Remember, having a type A personality isn’t automatically good or bad.
 Plenty of type A traits can have a positive impact on not just your work, but your ability to navigate challenging situations.

 At the end of the day, what really matters is how you put those traits into practice and work to manage stress in your life.
 A regular self-care routine can go a long way toward improving overall well-being.